And it all starts to come together.

 Sirius and he murmured a conversation in the garden that night.
 And yes, both Minnie and Hermione had the same genetic scent.

-The older pair had a few conversation over the phone, discreet conversation when everyone else was busy.
+The older pair had a few conversations over the phone, discreet conversations when everyone else was busy.
 They had plans to meet up for coffee, to share and touch and confirm that this was all real.

 Days later, Minnie got her first letter through the owl post.
 Harry was surprised to note that she had a year before she had to attend, a year to explore the world through books and Diagon Alley.
 She struggled with her pronunciation of such foreign words until Harry quietly helped her.
 It was oddly reminiscent of that charms class when she'd paid such close attention to Flitwick in order to do the levitation charm.
 Understanding why, now, made his throat close up.
 He couldn't stand it if Minnie went to Hogwarts only to experience the same first few months Hermione did.

 It was rather strange, Hermione supposed.
 She had come back into the past with the intention of expanding little Harry's life so that he would never be isolated and alone and ignorant.